STOPPING THE HUMAN TRAFFICKING

 Then those sheep are going to say, Master, what are you talking about?
 When did we ever see you hungry and feed you, thirsty and give you a drink?
 And when did we ever see you sick or in prison and come to you?
 Then the King will say, I'm telling the solemn truth: Whenever you did one of these things to someone overlooked or ignored, that was me, you did it to me."
 Matthew 25:34-40

 End Slavery Now says says of Human Trafficking, "There are an estimated 20.9 Million people trapped in some form of slavery today.
 It’s sometimes called “Modern-Day Slavery” and sometimes “Human Trafficking."
 At all times it is slavery at its core."
-While some of this slavery might constitute forced labor, household servitude, forced marriages, etc, etc, etc, much of it (probably the biggest majority) has to do with the sex industry.
+While some of this slavery might constitute forced labor, household servitude, forced marriages, etc, etc, etc, much of it (probably the biggest majority of it) has to do with the sex industry.
 The same site goes on to say that, "In the United States, any minor under the age of 18 engaged in commercial sex acts is automatically considered a victim of sex trafficking under the law.
 Worldwide, it's estimated that there are 4.5 million victims of sex trafficking."
-Which begs the question of how bad the problem is here in the US?
+Which begs the question of how bad the problem is here in the U.S.?

 | || || |